 The three greasers leave to go get some food.
 On their return back, they notice the church has caught fire with school children inside.
 Johnny is severely burned and suffers a broken back when they were rescuing the kids.
 Despite the honorable act by Johnny, who is in the hospital near death, he is charged for manslaughter for killing Bob Sheldon.
 Ponyboy is informed he may be sent to a youth ranch home.
 The Socs vow revenge over Bob Sheldon’s murder.
 They engage in a “Rumble” (Big Gang Fight), with all the Greasers in the town.
 The Greasers, who were motivated by Johnny’s critical condition eventually win the Rumble.
 Dallas Winston and Ponyboy visit Johnny in the hospital after the victory.
 Johnny with his dying breath quotes a Robert Frost poem, and tells Ponyboy to “Stay Gold”.

 Dallas Winston is unable to cope with Johnny’s death.
 He loses it and robs a local store at gunpoint.
 Dallas is chased down and shot to the death by the police.
-Ponyboy is cleared of all charges and is allowed to stay with his older brothers, Darrel Curtis and Sodapop Curtis.
-The Outsiders film ends with Ponyboy reading a letter that Johnny left him before he died and writing a school report about what transpired.
+Ponyboy is cleared of all charges and is allowed to stay with his older brothers, Darrel and Sodapop Curtis.
+The movie ends with Ponyboy Curtis reading a letter that Johnny left him before he died and writing a school report about what transpired.

-The Outsiders 1983 film launched several of the young cast members into super stardom and they would remain in the spotlight in years to come.
+The Outsiders film launched several of the young cast members into super stardom and they would remain in the spotlight in years to come.
 It also would be the last notable thing that 1970’s Teen Idol, Leif Garrett would do before his career spiraled down into a life of drug abuse and bad b-movies.
-The Outsiders 1983 film is a work of art from the 1980’s.
-It is perfectly written and all the actors involved do an amazing job.
-The film is a tribute to the beauty of youth, innocence, a difference in social status clashing together, and also the loss of innocence.
-The Outsiders film inspired the creation of the “Brat Pack”.
-Some of these actors would be cast in the Brat Pack films.
+It is a work of art from the 1980’s.
+The script is perfectly written and all the actors involved do an amazing job.
+You could say it was a tribute to the beauty of youth, innocence, a difference in social status clashing together, and also the loss of innocence.
+The film inspired the creation of the “Brat Pack”.
+Emilio Estevez and Rob Lowe would later be cast in Brat Pack films.
 The “Nothing Can Stay Gold” sunrise scene with Johnny & Ponyboy is really beautiful.
-It is a highlight of the film’s excellent cinematography.
+It is an example of the excellent cinematography.

 Emilio Estevez as Two-Bit Matthews was entertaining.
 He did a great job with his buffoonish character.
 I always liked Emilio Estevez as an actor and his trademark laugh he uses in every film he’s cast in.
-Diane Lane in the Outsiders film was radiant, and still is at her current age.
+The eighteen year old Diane Lane was radiant, and still is at her current age.
 She has always been a very beautiful woman.
-Diane Lane was 18 in The Outsiders.
-She did another film with Matt Dillon as I noted in the beginning of this review.
+Diane Lane did another film with Matt Dillon, as I noted in the beginning of this review.
 She used to date Matt Dillon around this time.

-Matt Dillon was my favorite actor in The Outsiders 1983 movie.
+Matt Dillon was my favorite actor in it.
 I always liked Dallas Winston the best out of all the greasers.
-Matt Dillon was awesome early on in his career with his caveman brute type role in The Outsiders.
-Dallas Winston also has the best lines in the film, “are you a real redhead”, and “Let’s do it for Johnny”.
-I love how he sounds and the way he walks in the movie.
-The Dallas Winston character struts around in the film like a total badass.
-Leif Garrett is somewhat unconvincing as a bully in this film, because of his whiny lame voice.
-I just couldn’t take him seriously as someone to be intimidated by.
+Matt Dillon was awesome early on in his career with his caveman brute type roles.
+Dallas Winston also has the best lines, “Are you a real redhead”, and “Let’s do it for Johnny”.
+I love how Matt Dillon sounds and the way he walks in the film.
+The Dallas Winston character struts around like a total badass.
+Leif Garrett is somewhat unconvincing as a bully, because of his unintimidating presence and whiny lame voice.
+I just couldn’t take him seriously as someone to be afraid of.

 The other actors in the film were solid with their roles.
 As a youngster I used to get really emotional with Johnny’s death scene and the police killing Dallas Winston.
 I always used to cry when I watched those two scenes.
 They are very depressing.
 The gloomy music that plays in the background when Dallas is being chased down and eventually shot makes it even worse.
 The young man is distraught over his friend’s death, he was only bluffing when he pulls out the gun, and then is shot by the police.

-The opening scene for The Outsiders film is very cool and sets the tone for the rest of the movie.
+The opening scene is very cool and sets the tone for the rest of the movie.
 Dallas, Johnny, and Ponyboy are seen strutting down the streets like they own it, while the song,“Gloria”by Van Morrison is heard.
 The beautiful song “Stay Gold” by Stevie Wonder will bring the emotions out of you.
-Musician, Tom Waits makes a cameo in the movie.
+Musician, Tom Waits makes a cameo in the Outsiders 1983 movie.
 He is seen in the bar that Dallas Winston hangs out at.
 An unsuccessful TV series, which continues The Outsiders story was made in 1990.